freeCodeCamp/guide/src/pages/python/what-is-python-used-for/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+Python is one of a versatile programming language that can be used for Web Development, Data Science, or just a classic programming.
+Python gain a lot of love from programming because of its simplicity and clarity.